Cosmeak/iim-bachelor-two/README.md

 Each repository contain a README with it own explanation about the project.
 You can take the time to check it all.
 BUT I advise you to not use them in production or other things, they are only made for the purpose of learning.

-For each of the projects we had a week to carry them out.
+For each project we had a week to carry it out.

 ## Brief description of each project